May belongs to diversity!

 Diversity Charter Awards 2025

-The program culminated in the ceremonial announcement of the results of the 1st year of the Diversity Charter Awards 2025.
-They are intended for companies that support an open and inclusive work environment.
-Since 2014, more than 130 companies have signed the Diversity Charter in the Czech Republic, across sectors – from multinational corporations.
-Including large domestic companies, through small and medium-sized enterprises, and some public administration institutions.
+The event culminated in the awards ceremony of the 1st Diversity Charter Awards 2025, honoring companies that support inclusive and open workplaces.
+Since 2014, over 130 organizations across sectors have signed the Diversity Charter in the Czech Republic – from multinational corporations and major domestic companies to SMEs and some public institutions.
 Together, these organizations employ over 200,000 people.
-The Diversity Charter has become a significant platform influencing important trends on the labor market.
+The Diversity Charter has become an important platform shaping labor market trends.

-The Diversity Charter Awards 2025 were divided into 4 categories.
-A total of 26 companies applied for the inaugural year, submitting a total of 44 projects, which were evaluated by expert and independent juries for each category.
+The Diversity Charter Awards 2025 were granted in four categories.
+A total of 26 companies submitted 44 projects, which were evaluated by independent expert juries.

 European Diversity Charter Award